FREMONT — There will be more space for dogs, more seats for people and a lot less mud at Fremont's new dog park, which opens this morning.

 Unlike its predecessor just across the softball fields on the north side of Central Park, the new dog park will have a separate area for small dogs, and lighting that will allow it stay open until 10 p.m.

 BART also relocated two basketball courts along the BART route.
-The new
+The new courts, adjacent to the dog park, also have lights for nighttime play.

 It will take BART another 18 months to finish digging a tunnel under Central Park and Lake Elizabeth, BART spokeswoman Molly MacArthur said.